geo-martino/musify/README.md

 I developed this program for my own use so I can share my local playlists with friends online.
 In the process however, the program branched out to a package that now helps me manage other aspects of my library through Spotify including tagging and embedded images.
 I am planning on implementing more features in the future, but if there's something you would like to see added please do let me know!
 I'm hoping to make it as general-use as possible, so any ideas or contributions you have will be greatly appreciated!

+> Currently, this program only supports .mp3, .flac, .wma, and .m4a files. .m4a files are not fully supported by the update tag function as they cannot store tempo or key tags.

 The package is completely open-source and reproducible.
 Use as you like, but be sure to credit your sources!
 More information on each function can be found in the [documentation](https://github.com/jor-mar/syncify/blob/master/DOCUMENTATION.md).

 ## First time run